akonwi/cosmo.js/README.md

 Usage
 =====

 Right now, Cosmo depends on SpacePen, jQuery, and Backbone.
 Soon, the necessary Backbone features will be incorporated to remove that extra dependency.
+Perhaps, I should remove dependency on jQuery and Spacepen

 ``` html
 <script type='text/javascript' src="js/coffee-script.js"></script>